explorigin/starlight-haxe/README.md

     - reapply the rewinded events until something looks different or we've returned to the current state
     - call it a "Time Warp" =)

-  - Modify JSGenerator to output ES6 modules

-    - integration with webpack

 ### View layer

 - element-motion tracking algorithm to make moving an element more efficient.